felix/dm/README.md

 Q: What about deeply nested files?

 A: All parent directories that do not exist will be created in your home directory.
 This enables linking only files.
 For example:

     ~
     |-- blah
     \-- bin
         \-- nested
             \-- foo -> ~/.dotfiles/bin/nested/foo

 The `nested` and `foo` directories above will be created if need be.

 Q: How do I clean up old symlinks?

 A: Manually.
 I have not yet had the time/motivation to work out how to see if the broken symlink is pointing to a missing file in the dotfiles source.

+Q: What about host specific files?

+A: By creating a file in your dotfiles with the suffix `.__$(hostname -s)` then dm will use it in place of the general version.
+To exclude a file for a particular host then append yet another suffix of `!` like this (for the host "acme"):

+    ~
+    |-- blah
+    \-- bin
+        |-- somefile
+        |-- somefile.__acme -> ~/.dotfiles/bin/somefile
+        |-- anotherfile
+        \-- anotherfile.__acme!

 ## Author